immerjs/immer/readme.md

 ## API

-The immer package exposes a single function:
+The immer package exposes a default function that does all the work.

 `immer(currentState, fn: (draftState) => void): nextState`

+There is also a curried overload that is explained [below](#currying)

 ## Example